 Sound levels, resulting from the multiple single events, are used to characterize noise effects from vehicle activity and are measured in Day-Night Average Sound Level (DNL).
 The DNL noise metric incorporates a "penalty" for nighttime noise events to account for increased annoyance.
 DNL is the energy-averaged sound level measured over a 24-hour period, with a 10-dBA penalty assigned to noise events occurring between 10:00 p.m. and 7:00 a.m.
 DNL values are obtained by averaging sound exposure levels over a given 24-hour period.
 DNL is the designated metric of the Federal government for measuring noise and its impacts on humans.
-According to the Federal Aviation Administration (FAA) and the U.S. Department of Housing and Urban Development criteria, residential units and other noise-sensitive land uses are "clearly unacceptable" in areas where the noise exposure exceeds 75 dBA DNL, "normally acceptable" in areas exposed to noise of 65 dBA DNL or less.
+According to the Federal Aviation Administration (FAA) and the U.S. Department of Housing and Urban

+Development criteria, residential units and other noise-sensitive land uses are "clearly unacceptable" in areas where the noise exposure exceeds 75 dBA DNL, "normally unacceptable" in regions exposed to noise between 65 and 75 dBA DNL, and "normally acceptable" in areas exposed to noise of 65 dBA DNL or less.
 The Federal Interagency Committee on Noise developed land use compatibility guidelines for noise in terms of DNL (FICON 1992).
 For outdoor activities, the USEPA recommends 55 dBA DNL as the sound level below which there is no reason to suspect that the general population would be at risk from any of the effects of noise (USEPA 1974).